brmather/pycurious/paper/paper.md

 - Posing the inverse problem and objective function.
 - Mapping Curie depth using the EMAG2 magnetic anomaly dataset [@Meyer2017].

 All documentation can be accessed from within the module via a Python function that installs the notebooks at a filesystem location specified by the user at run time.
+The API documentation is kept up-to-date on [GitHub pages](https://brmather.github.io/pycurious/).

 ## Installation, Dependencies and Usage